madhavgupta3205/GISGURUS_codebase/README.md

 3. Run the Code:
 - Execute the code in a Python environment.
-- Ensure that you have the required dependencies installed.
+- Ensure that you have the required libraries installed.

 4. Generate Graphs:
 - You can generate three different graphs by making slight modifications to the code.